Top Safety Tips for Solo Travelers in Europe

 6. Don’t listen to music, especially if you’re on a secluded path or road

 For one, this will preserve the battery on your phone in the case of emergencies.
 It will also allow you to appreciate your surroundings.
 I felt much better about interrailing alone when I chose to disregard the upkeep of my Snapchat story, and focus on what was going on around me.
 But what’s more, listening to music makes you less aware of noises, such as potential pickpockets nearby.
 Pickpockets are naturally going to be more in abundance in big cities and near tourist attractions, but this doesn’t mean you should let your guard down in other locations.
-Here is a useful article about the most typical pickpocket hotspots in Europe.

 7. Learn the local lingo